Artemether (ar-TEM-e-ther), Lumefantrine (loo-me-FAN-treen)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a recent heart attack, severe heart disease, slow heartbeat, a history of heart rhythm problems (such as prolonged QT interval, congenital long QT interval), or a low potassium or magnesium in the blood.
-Tell your doctor also if you have difficulty or problems with eating.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, severe heart disease, slow heartbeat (bradycardia), a history of heart rhythm problems (such as prolonged QT interval, congenital long QT interval), or low potassium or magnesium levels.

-- Check with your doctor right away if you have flu-like symptoms (such as chills, fever, headache, or muscle pains) again after treatment with this medicine.
+- Check with your doctor right away if you have flu-like symptoms (chills, fever, headache, muscle pains) after you finish treatment with this medicine.

-- Birth control pills or patches may not work while you are using this medicine.
-To keep from getting pregnant, use another form of birth control along with your birth control pills or patches.
-Other forms include condoms, a diaphragm, or a contraceptive foam or jelly along with your birth control pills or patches.
+- Birth control pills or patches may not work as well while you are using this medicine.
+Use condoms, a diaphragm, or contraceptive foam or jelly along with your birth control pills or patches.

 - If your symptoms do not improve or if they get worse, call your doctor.

 Possible Side Effects While Using This Medicine